Akubrecah/Portfolio-Website/README.md

 # Powel Portfolio - README

-A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
+A modern, responsive portfolio website built with HTML, CSS.
 Showcase your skills, projects, and professional experience with this elegant single-page design.

 ## Features